 Just how many times you had admitted to yourself?
 It was rather foolish to think of globals in C++ as “a simple thing” :) After all: “What could possibly go wrong”tm ?
 If you know what I am talking about please proceed.

-As it turns out many things can and will go wrong.
-With what you might think of, as C++ global variables and functions and other “things”.
-I am sure every now and then, you are wondering why is this singleton not a singleton, or why is this function called more than once, and how it is, that nobody seems to care?
+As it turns out many things can and will go wrong, with a singleton in particular.
+Specifically with what you might think of, as C++ global variables and functions and other “things”.
+I am sure every now and then, you are wondering why is this singleton not a singleton, or why is this function called more than once, and how it is, that nobody seems to care.

 After many years of various coding idioms, that handle static linkage and global variables, and the famous “Singleton Pattern” implementations, may I be so bold to remind you: you do not have to dance around these issues anymore.